 Making your own bone broth takes some patience, but it’s well-worth it in the end.
 People often add numerous herbs and vegetables to their bone broth, but the simple recipe we share below is already enough.

 Bone broth helps detox the liver, acts as a joint supplement, and acts as a digestive aid.
-All at the same time!
+Bone broth really has a wide range of benefits.
 It’s best made with bones like poultry wings and legs, oxtails, neck bones, and poultry carcasses.

 Since bone broth tastes well to most dogs, as it’s rich in fats and protein, it can be used as a topper on food for dogs that are picky eaters.
 Additionally, it’s very nutrient dense food to feed dogs that refuse to eat anything else after illness or surgery (it doesn’t provide a balanced diet but it does contain many nutrients and gives an energy boost).

 As recommended by Dr Karen Becker, bone broth is great to offer as the first food after a day of fasting, and to offer to dogs with an inflamed GI tract (signs can include throwing up and diarrhea, but always consult with your vet if your pet continues to feel unwell, to rule out blockages).